Attucks Theatre

-The Attucks Theatre, located in Norfolk, Virginia, United States, was financed, designed and constructed by African American entrepreneurs in 1919.
-The theatre was designed by Harvey Johnson, an African-American architect.
+The Attucks Theatre is a historic theatre located in Norfolk, Virginia.
+The theatre was financed, designed and constructed by African American entrepreneurs in 1919, and was designed by Harvey Johnson, an African-American architect.
 The theatre was named in honor of Crispus Attucks, an African American who was the first patriot to lose his life in the Revolutionary War.
-When it was first opened, Attucks Theatre was known as the "Apollo Theatre of the South."
-It has hosted performers ranging from Cab Calloway to Redd Foxx.
-The theater hosted numerous famous entertainers through the 1920s, 1930s, 1940s and early 1950s, including Norfolk's Gary U.S. Bonds and Portsmouth's Ruth Brown.
+When it was first opened, Attucks Theatre was known as the "Apollo Theatre of the South".
+The theater has hosted numerous famous entertainers throughout the early-to-mid-20th century, including Duke Ellington, Cab Calloway, Ella Fitzgerald, Red Foxx, and Louis Armstrong, as well as local stars such as Norfolk's Gary U.S. Bonds and Portsmouth's Ruth Brown.

 The theater was added to the National Register of Historic Places on September 16, 1982.
 After a three-year restoration, the theatre reopened in 2004 as a partnership between the City of Norfolk's Department of Cultural Facilities and the Crispus Attucks Cultural Center.
+Performers at the theatre since its reopening have included Wynton Marsalis and Audra McDonald.

 The theatre is located at the intersection of Church Street and Virginia Beach Boulevard, near Norfolk's entertainment and cultural attractions, including Harbor Park, Harrison Opera House, Norfolk Scope, Wells Theatre and Waterside.

-Today, the Norfolk theatre is formally known as The Crispus Attucks Cultural Center.
-After extensive renovations, the theatre re-opened in October 2004.
-The theatre is currently owned and operated by SevenVenues, a department of the City of Norfolk.